damien-dupre/dcu-r-tutorials/slides/slide_02_01.md

 # Entering the tidyverse

-The goal of this tutorial is to summarise the overall goals of the tidyverse and to provide short introduction on each of the packages for data transformation.
+The goal of this tutorial is to summarise the overall goals of the tidyverse and to provide a short introduction on each of the packages for data transformation.

 It is important to remember that the tidyverse is constantly evolving.
 The best ways to keep up to date with the evolving tidyverse ecosystem is (1) to follow the RStudio blog (https://blog.rstudio.com/), and (2) start following R people on twitter.
 Mara Averick (@dataandme) and Hadley Wickham (@hadleywickham) are good people to follow.